This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Oh my goodness.
 I’ve had my share of mac-and-cheese and then some.
 I’ve even grilled it.
 But nothing has ever come close to this smoked bacon mac-and-cheese.
 Yeah, it’s creamy ooey gooey cheesy like any proper mac-and-cheese should be.
 And it has bacon, glorious bacon.
-And it’s smoked.
+And it’s smoked (on my Weber smoker).
 Yes, smoked.
 Not a lot of smokiness, not too much to overwhelm, but the exact perfect amount.
 This is just crazy good eats.

 If you’re in the mood to make this smoked bacon mac-and-cheese even more over-the-top, add a few good handfuls of leftover smoked pulled pork.
 It’s a fantastic way to use up pulled pork if by chance you have some on hand.
 Me, I’d already eaten all of my smoked pork, and I was very, very happy with this dish without it.

 I highly recommend that you shred or grate your own cheese at home.
 Don’t buy the pre-shredded or pre-grated stuff.
 It has stuff added to it to keep it from sticking together.
 That ‘stuff’ affects how the cheese melts.
 Get the real stuff.

 For a another great ‘made outdoors’ take on mac-and-cheese, try my grilled Buffalo version.

 - 1 teaspoon ground mustard

 - ½ teaspoon freshly ground black pepper